soni780/soni780.github.io/content/_index.md

           position: center
           parallax: false
   - block: markdown
+    id: research
     content:
       title: '📚 My Research'
       subtitle: ''
       text: |-
         My research focuses on designing and developing novel solid-state materials with tailored properties for real-world applications.
-I specialize in synthesizing and characterizing pigments, semiconductors, dielectrics, and thermoelectrics with a strong emphasis on understanding structure-property relationships.

-        I apply a range of advanced characterization techniques including X-ray diffraction, spectroscopy, and microscopy to understand how material structure influences optical, electronic, and magnetic properties.
-My work aims to develop sustainable materials for energy-saving coatings, electronic devices, and optoelectronic applications.
+I specialize in the synthesis and characterization of functional materials across multiple categories:

+        **Materials Design & Synthesis**
+        - Environmentally friendly pigments inspired by lunar mineralogy, including Cr²⁺-based magenta pigments featured on journal covers
+        - Inverse spinel structures with tunable optical properties (M₂₋ₓCoₓM'O₄) to create sustainable alternatives to carcinogenic cobalt blue pigments
+        - Transition metal oxide semiconductors for electronic devices and sensors
+        - Precious metal-based normal spinel systems for magnetic and electronic applications
+        - Fluorescent chromophores and quantum dots for bioimaging and optoelectronic applications

+        **Advanced Characterization**
+        - Structure solution and refinement using XRD, synchrotron, and neutron diffraction data
+        - Determination of cation distribution and site occupancy in complex oxide materials
+        - Optical property measurements correlated with structural features
+        - Magnetic characterization to probe electronic configurations and interactions
+        - Surface and compositional analysis using electron microscopy, spectroscopy, and other techniques

+        **Applications**
+        - Energy-efficient coatings and sustainable pigments for industrial use
+        - Electronic and optoelectronic materials for energy conversion technologies
+        - Magnetic materials with potential in spintronics and data storage
+        - Materials for bioimaging, sensing, and other technological applications

+        With 10 successful R&D projects and 5 high-impact publications (2 as first author), my work bridges fundamental structure-property relationships with practical materials development for sustainable solutions.

         Please reach out if you're interested in collaborating on materials chemistry research! 😃
     design: